| Number of Journals | 32 |

 Reinders, H., & Wattana, S. (2014).
 Can I say something?
 The effects of digital game play on willingness to communicate.
 Language Learning & Technology, 18, 101-123.

 Reinders, H., & Wattana, S. (2015).
 The effects of digital game play on second language interaction.
-International Journal of Computer-Assisted Language Learning and Teaching, 5(1), 1-21.
+International Journal of Computer-Assisted Language Learning and Teaching, 5(1), 1-21. https://doi.org/10.4018/IJCALLT.2015010101

 Salaberry, M. (2001).
 The use of technology for second language learning and teaching: A retrospective.
-Modern Language Journal, 85(1), 39-56.
+Modern Language Journal, 85(1), 39-56. https://doi.org/10.1111/0026-7902.00096

 Sandberg, J., Maris, M., & de Geus, K. (2011).
 Mobile English learning: An evidence-based study with fifth graders.
-Computers & Education, 57, 1334-1347.
-Schwabe, G., & Göth, C. (2005).
-Mobile learning with a mobile game: Design and motivational effects.
-Journal of Computer Assisted Learning, 21, 204-216.
+Computers & Education, 57, 1334-1347. https://doi.org/10.1016/j.compedu.2011.01.015

 Stockwell, G., & Hubbard, P. (2013).
 Some emerging principles for mobile-assisted language learning.
 Monterey, CA: The International Research Foundation for English Language Education.

-Su, C. H., & Chengt C. H. (2015).
+Su, C. H., & Cheng, C. H. (2015).
 A mobile gamification learning system for improving the learning motivation and achievements.
-Journal of Computer Assisted Learning, 31(3), 268-286.
+Journal of Computer Assisted Learning, 31(3), 268-286. https://doi.org/10.1111/jcal.12087

 Sudarmilah, E., Irsyadi, F. Y. A., Purworini, D., Fatmawati, A., Haryanti, Y., Santoso, B., Bakhtiar, D. N., & Ustia, N. (2020).
 Improving knowledge about Indonesian culture with augmented reality gamification.
-Retrieved March 12, 2021, from the World Wide Web: https://iopscience.iop.org/article/10.1088/1757-899X/830/3/032024
+Retrieved from https://iopscience.iop.org/article/10.1088/1757-899X/830/3/032024](https://iopscience.iop.org/article/10.1088/1757-899X/830/3

 Swain, M. (2000).
 The output hypothesis and beyond: Mediating acquisition through collaborative dialogue.
 In J. P. Lantolf (Ed.), Sociocultural theory and second language learning (pp. 97-114).
 Oxford University Press.

 Turgut, Y., & Irgin, P. (2009).
-Students’ experiences of computer games and ELL: From phenomenological perspective.
-Proceeding of the 10th METU ELT Convention, Metu, 22, 1-7.
+Students’ experiences of computer games and ELL: From a phenomenological perspective.
+Proceeding of the 10th METU ELT Convention, 22, 1-7.

 Ushioda, E. (2013).
 Motivation matters in mobile language: A brief commentary.
-Language, Learning and Technology, 17(3), 1-5.
+Language Learning and Technology, 17(3), 1-5.

 Viberg, O., & Grönlund, A. (2012).
 Mobile assisted language learning: A literature review.
-Retrieved March 12, 2021, from the World Wide Web: https://www.researchgate.net/publication/277832223_Mobile_Assisted_Language_Learning_A_Literature_Review
+Retrieved from https://www.researchgate.net/publication/277832223_Mobile_Assisted_Language_Learning_A_Literature_Review](https://www.researchgate.net/publication/277832223_Mobile_Assisted_Language

-Wastiau, P., Kearney, C., & Van den, W. (2009).
-How are digital games used in school?
-Belgium: European Schoolnet.
+Wastiau, P., Kearney, C., & Van den W. (2009).
+How are digital games used in school Belgium: European Schoolnet.

 Zheng, D., Young, M. F., Brewer, R. A., & Wagner, M. M. (2009).
 Attitude and self-efficacy change: English language learning in virtual worlds.
 CALICO Journal, 27, 205-231. | ||